bignacio/soc/docs/articles/cpp-lint-01.md

 auto count = bit_cast<uint8_t>(input.front());

-while(count >0){
+while(count >0 && !input.empty()){
   uint16_t stringLen;
   std::copy_n(input.data(), sizeof(uint16_t), static_cast<char*>(static_cast<void*>(&stringLen)));

   std::span<char> remainder = input.subspan(sizeof(uint16_t));
   std::string value(remainder.data(), stringLen);
+  // do something with value

   input = remainder.subspan(stringLen);
   count--;
 }
 ```

-Here `span::subspan` and `std::copy_n` let's us safely avoid pointer arithmetic and direct pointer manipulation.
+Here `span::subspan` and `std::copy_n` lets us safely avoid pointer arithmetic and direct pointer manipulation.

-Side note, the whole `static_cast<char*>(static_cast<void*>(` throws me off a bit but given it's a `static_cast` I can lie myself to sleep at night.
-There's probably a nicer way to do that.
+Side note, the whole `static_cast<char*>(static_cast<void*>(...))` thing throws me off a bit but given it's a `static_cast` I can lie myself to sleep at night.
+There's probably a nicer way to do this.

-And that's it, that's all we need to work with raw pointers in a nice and safer way.
+And that's it, that's all we need in order to work with raw pointers in a nice and **safer** way.

 As mentioned above, there are other thing to consider when it comes to memory safety.
-This is one more tool in our toolkit.
+This is just one more tool in our toolkit.

 ## A note on performance

 Is `std::span` a zero cost abstraction?
-In my experience, for this case it can be.
+In my experience, for cases like this it can be.
-Let's look at a more general simple example in Compiler Explorer, comparing classic pointer casting and arithmetic against using `std::span`
+Let's look at a more general simple example in [Compiler Explorer](https://godbolt.org/z/83s4W1TPK), comparing classic pointer casting and arithmetic against the use of `std::span` and `std::copy_n`

 ```
 int classic(const char* ptr) {
     int val = *((int*)ptr);

     return val;